 We’ve been aware of the various initiatives he has started at a grassroots level out in India - for example; he started a school where the principal goes to all the nearby villages and explains to parents why their daughters should receive an education, as well as enrol them in the school with a full bursary if they can't afford it.

 It’s something we’ve always been incredibly proud of growing up, and period poverty is no different - if we can help girls stay in school because they can’t afford pads or they think their period is dirty, then what better way to help change lives?
 Naturally, there’s a lot of work to do in this area, but we passionately believe period poverty shouldn’t exist.

 What sparked the idea to donate all profits on Black Friday weekend?

 When we first started, we always thought it would be great to do something a bit different - something less geared towards pure consumerism and more on giving back.
-As we are still a small business, we don’t really believe in major discounts or competing with the likes of the big names out there, that we thought it would be better to keep prices the same and instead give all of our profits that weekend to charity.
+As we are still a small business, we can't really compete with the likes of the big names out there, plus our product prices are relatively low and haven't changed despite all our costs having more than doubled since covid.
 Besides, we always say we started BeYou to help people first and foremost.